alihancakir/Netelsan_EQMAX_Display_Internship/README.md

 </p>

 - I realized that I have 88 fonts, and perhaps the byte boundary is the problem.
-- In the same way, I resized the QR to 96x96(now 32 byte per font) and after 16 fonts, the device does not show the 17th font and again interferes with the first font.
+> ⚠️ Issue: In the same way, I resized the QR to 96x96(now 32 byte per font) and after 16 fonts, the device does not show the 17th font and again interferes with the first font.

 ---